 Rather than subject a child to the trauma and pressure of testifying in a courtroom and before their parents, a judge will most likely conduct an interview in chambers in order to ascertain the best interests of the child.

 Factors that may affect the weight given to child testimony include:

 - Condition of Relationship with Each Parent

 There are many reasons a judge could choose to give a child's wishes more weight than the wishes of the parent.
 Protect your parental rights with experienced legal representation from Gordon N. Shayne.

 Disclaimer: The blogs posted on ShayneLaw.com are offered for informational purposes only.
 These blogs are not a solicitation for legal business and should not be construed as providing any legal advice or legal opinions as to any specific fact or circumstance.
 Specific legal issues, concerns and conditions always require the advice of an appropriate legal professional.
-To obtain legal advice or opinions about Colorado family law, personally consult with a licensed Colorado attorney.
+To obtain legal advice or opinions about Florida family law, personally consult with a licensed Florida attorney.